firehol/firehol/doc/README.md

 Use #, ##, ### rather than underlining titles, since some of the scripts rely on them when combining files.
-The exception is introduction.md which should use ==== etc. These conventions are relied on whilst combining files to ensure sections wind up at the correct heirachy in the output.
+The exception is introduction.md which should use ==== etc. These conventions are relied on whilst combining files to ensure sections wind up at the correct hierarchy in the output.

 Linking